lingwhatics/lingwhatics.github.io/reading.md

 ## Books I have been reading

 ### 2019
+- _Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life_ by Eric Klinenberg (2018)
 - _Rues de Montréal_ by Collectif (2019)
 - _Because Internet: Understanding the New Rules of Language_ by Gretchen McCulloch (2019)
 - _Why I Love the Habs: A Memoir of Love and Loss at the Hands of the Montreal Canadiens_ by Jay Baruchel (2018)